ahungry/ahungry-fleece/README.md

 # Usage

-## YAML/JSON ref selection
+## YAML/JSON/HASH-TABLE ref selection

-There is a way to quickly select a node in some given YML or JSON as
+There is a way to quickly select a node in some given YML or JSON or HASH-TABLE as such:
-such:

 ```yml
 definitions: